146 Commonwealth

 On June 1, 1911, the Boston Herald reported that Francis Fabyan had been granted a permit to make alterations at 146 Commonwealth.
 On August 11, 1911, the “Table Gossip” column in the Boston Globe described the work being done: “Mr and Mrs Francis W. Fabyan of 146 Commonwealth av are having alterations made to their town house which include a dancing apartment where small house affairs may be held for their two daughters, the Misses Eleanor and Edith Fabyan, who are not yet out in society.
 The front entrance of the house is being changed by removing the flight of steps and bringing the front door down to the level of the street.”

 The remodeling was designed by architect Arthur Little, of the firm of Little and Browne.
-He owned 148 Commonwealth, which he had remodeled in 1909-1910 and then leased to George and Lucile (Casey) Swift.
+He and his wife Jessie Maria (Whitman) Means Little, had lived at 148 Commonwealth, during the 1909-1910 winter season after remodeling it earlier in 1909.

 1908 and 1912 Bromley maps, showing new rear ell and increase from 4 stories and a basement to 4½ stories and a basement.